cafeibit/Azure-Data-Engineering/README.md

   *  Scale and Pause compute resources in Azure Synapse Analytics
   *  Manage workloads in Azure Synapse Analytics and Use Azure Advisor to review recommendations
   *  Use dynamic management views to identify and troubleshoot query performance
-* To analyze and optimize data warehouse storage in Azure Synapse Analytics
-* To approach and implement security to protect your data with Azure Synapse Analytics such as serverless SQL pools.
-  * Conditional Access is a feature that enables you to define the conditions under which a user can connect to your Azure subscription and access services.
-  * Configure authentication and Manage authorization through column and row level security
-  * Manage sensitive data with Dynamic Data Masking and Implement encryption in Azure Synapse Analytics
-* Build data analytics solutions using Azure Synapse serverless SQL pools
-  * To query and prepare data in an interactive way on files placed in Azure Storage such as querying the different file types stored in a data lake.
-  * To create objects to help you query data or optimize your existing data transformation pipeline through Azure Synapse serverless SQL pools
-  * To create objects to help you query data or optimize your existing data transformation pipeline through Azure Synapse serverless SQL pools.
-  * To use CREATE EXTERNAL TABLE AS SELECT statements to transform data and encapsulate the transformation logic in stored procedures.
-  * To serve and make use of the data that is queried or transformed by Azure Synapse serverless SQL pool.
-  * To set up security when using Azure Synapse serverless SQL pools
-* To perform data engineering with Azure Synapse Apache Spark Pools, to boost the performance of big-data analytic applications by in-memory cluster computing.
-  * To ingest data using Apache Spark Notebooks in Azure Synapse Analytics.
-  * To transform data using DataFrames in Apache Spark Pools in Azure Synapse Analytics.
-  * To integrate SQL and Apache Spark pools in Azure Synapse Analytics.
-  * To monitor and manage data engineering workloads with Apache Spark in Azure Synapse Analytics.
 * Work with Hybrid Transactional and Analytical Processing Solutions using Azure Synapse Analytics, to perform operational analytics against Azure Cosmos DB using the Azure Synapse Link feature within Azure Synapse Analytics.
   * To configure and enable Azure Synapse Link to interact with Azure Cosmos DB.
   * To perform analytics against Azure Cosmos DB using Azure Synapse Link.